How to Use the API?

 • Example: If a command requires a domain name, but an invalid string (e.g., with spaces) is submitted, the API will return “400” (“Bad Request”).

-If at least one non-critical error appears in the list, it means that some operations have already been performed, possibly on physical hardware.
+If at least one non-critical error appears in the list, it means some operations have already been performed, possibly on physical hardware.
 These errors do not cause object malfunctions but may require additional actions.

 HTTP Methods and Their Actions